Johnny Paycheck: Legal troubles

 In 1990, he filed for bankruptcy after tax problems with the Internal Revenue Service, including a $300,000 lien.

 Health issues and death

 Although Paycheck was addicted to drugs including alcohol during his career, he later was said to have "put his life in order" after his prison stay.

 After 2000, his health would only allow for short appearances.
-Contracting emphysema and asthma after a lengthy illness, Paycheck died at Nashville's Vanderbilt University Medical Center in 2003, aged 64.
-He was survived by his son Jonathan Paycheck.
+Developing bronchial asthma and emphysema, after a lengthy illness, Paycheck died of respiratory failure at Nashville's Vanderbilt University Medical Center on February 19, 2003, aged 64.
+He was survived by his wife Sharon and his son Jonathan Paycheck.

 He was buried in Woodlawn Memorial Park in Nashville; reportedly, the plot was paid for by George Jones.
 Among the roughly 200 attendees at Paycheck’s memorial were Jones, Little Jimmy Dickens, and a sizable contingent of Hell's Angels, admirers of the hard-living Paycheck.
 "By and large, it was the roughest-looking funeral crowd I have ever seen," a Nashville Skyline columnist wrote in CMT.